-Ankle & Foot Centers of Georgia – Mission Trip in El Salvador
+Ankle & Foot Centers of America – Mission Trip in El Salvador

 The 2015 trip marked the tenth year of the organization’s campaign to help treat children in El Salvador who suffer from neurological and congenital deformities.
 The annual trips were started by Dr. Joseph Giovinco to help treat the children and teach doctors and care givers in the local area how to provide quality treatment in the future.